thaibirding.com by Nick Upton

 Waterbirds and open-country birds are the main reason for a visit to this venue.
 As well as numerous Egrets, Herons, Bitterns, Cormorants and Jacanas, the Crakes/Rails and Reed Warblers are particularly well represented here.

-Striated Grassbird is probably more numerous here than anywhere else that I've visited in Thailand, and is easily seen all year round.
+Striated Grassbird is probably more numerous here than anywhere else that I've visited in Thailand, and it is easily seen all year round uttering its noisy call for much of the year.
 The sheer number of Acrocephalus warblers allows good views of many species and the separation of Black-browed from Manchurian Reed Warbler.
-Oriental Reed Warbler is very numerous in the dry season and Thick-billed Warbler can be regularly found.
+Oriental Reed Warbler is very numerous in the dry season and Thick-billed Warbler can sometimes be found.
 Rusty-rumped (Pallas's Grasshopper) Warbler is occasionally seen here with Blunt-winged Warbler being available for those willing to spend time checking out all the" small brown jobs".

 White-breasted Waterhen, Common Moorhen and Ruddy-breasted Crake are very numerous and both White-browed Crake and Slaty-breasted Rail are commonly seen here.
-In addition, Watercock can be found throughout the year and Baillon's Crake puts in an appearance in the winter months.
+In addition, Watercock can be found throughout the year and Baillon's Crake puts in an appearance in the winter months; Bronze-winged and Pheasant-tailed Jacanas are common throughout the year.

 Baillon's Crake